simonberner/githubfollowme/README.md

 - Show that you are able to look back with a critical eye at your code/solutions and improve things in the future
 - Tell that you are happy to learn from your team mates, having discussions, reviews and that you consider feedback as learning opportunities
 - I know that you know that one: Learning, Learning, Learning is key
+- Premature Optimization: show in your commit history, that you are not striving right from the beginning to write the most clean, perfect, refactored code too soon before you even have your functionalities working.

 ## Screens 📺
 ![Search](gfm-white.png)